Drawing to the Screen

 The complete set of functions, classes, and methods in our browser should look something like this:

-class URL: def __init__(url) def request() def lex(body) WIDTH HEIGHT HSTEP VSTEP SCROLL_STEP def layout(text) class Browser: def __init__() def load(url) def draw() def scrolldown(e)
+class URL: def __init__(url) def request() def lex(body) WIDTH, HEIGHT HSTEP, VSTEP def layout(text) SCROLL_STEP class Browser: def __init__() def draw() def load(url) def scrolldown(e)

 Exercises

-Line breaks: Change layout to end the current line and start a new one when it sees a newline character.
+2-1 Line breaks.
+Change layout to end the current line and start a new one when it sees a newline character.
 Increment y by more than VSTEP to give the illusion of paragraph breaks.
-There are poems embedded in “Journey to the West”; now you’ll be able to make them out.
+There are poems embedded in Journey to the West; now you’ll be able to make them out.

-Resizing: Make the browser resizable.
-To do so, pass the fill and expand arguments to canvas.pack, call and bind to the <Configure> event, which happens when the window is resized.
+2-3 Resizing.
+Make the browser resizable.
+To do so, pass the fill and expand arguments to canvas.pack, and call and bind to the <Configure> event, which happens when the window is resized.
 The window’s new width and height can be found in the width and height fields on the event object.
 Remember that when the window is resized, the line breaks must change, so you will need to call layout again.

-about:blank: Currently, a malformed URL causes the browser to crash.
+2-6 about:blank.
+Currently, a malformed URL causes the browser to crash.
 It would be much better to have error recovery for that, and instead show a blank page, so that the user can fix the error.
 To do this, add support for the special about:blank URL, which should just render a blank page, and cause malformed URLs to automatically render as if they were about:blank.

 Did you find this chapter useful?